alexmkio/twilio-sms-server/README.md

 * Sending images will elicit the images being sent back along with the response "Back at cha."
 This response is concated with other responses per [this documentation](https://www.twilio.com/docs/messaging/twiml/message#nouns).

+* Calling the number presents you with an interactive IVR

 ## Technologies Used
 This API was built in [Node.js](https://nodejs.org/) and [TypeScript](https://www.typescriptlang.org/) using the [express](https://expressjs.com/) framework.